Plenum vs. Non-Plenum Cable: Which Should You Use?

 Do I Need Plenum Rated Cable in My Home?

-While it's definitely acceptable to use plenum-rated cable in your home to install a signal booster, a WiFi network, or something else, more often than not, it’s not necessary.
+While it's definitely acceptable to use plenum-rated cable in your home to install a residential signal booster, a WiFi network, or something else, more often than not, it’s not necessary.
 Most residential buildings don’t have plenum airspaces.
 Plenum areas are more common in commercial buildings.
 However, if your house does happen to have a plenum airspace or you need to run cables through an air duct, then plenum-rated cable is required.

 How do I Know if a Cable is Plenum Rated?